EdwardSnug/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Shell permissions
-su used to change ownership.(Superuser) whoami used to display the username of the current user groups displays the groups a specific user belongs to
+su used to change ownership.(Superuser) whoami used to display the username of the current user groups displays the groups a specific user belongs to chown Used to change ownership of a file or directory